 I’ve also written about starting a local event site- that’s another fun take on creating a local website:

+Please note that affiliate links may be included in some posts.
 This next niche idea can be a really fun and lucrative one especially if you live in a big city.
 The idea here is to create a local event site with a focused specialty or theme (music, tech, luxury, etc.) and monetize with sponsored content.
-This post will examine the opportunity and discuss how best to approach […]
+This […]

 My Neighborhood: Brooklyn Heights